 After the Institute, in addition to implementing service projects in their home communities, the Fellows will present what they have learned as well as an alumni project plan to a youth-serving or youth-centered organization in their home country.
 These may include U.S. Mission Youth Councils, American Corners or American Spaces, and exchange alumni associations.

 Program Host: Purdue University in West Lafayette, Indiana

 U.S. Embassy Reykjavik will nominate one principal and one alternate candidate for the Institute.
 The participants must travel on a J-1 visa and therefore holders of U.S. passports are ineligible to be nominated by U.S. Embassy Reykjavik.
 The Department of State will approve candidates.

 Funding for all U.S.-based activities, in-country and international travel expenses will be provided by the Department of State.

-U.S. Embassy will be responsible for making all travel arrangements and providing international airline tickets for their participants to Greensboro Airport in North Carolina in the United States.
+U.S. Embassy will be responsible for making all travel arrangements and providing international airline tickets for their participants to West Lafayette, Indiana, in the United States.

 Since many participants will be minors and will be traveling from their home country alone, the U.S. host institution will provide adult chaperones to accompany participants on flights between one or two European airports to the United States and back.